 The Art of Waiting

-Fear of job loss is real if you live from paycheck to paycheck.
+Fear of job loss is real especially if one is paycheck to paycheck.
 To reduce or even eliminate that fear, the cycle has to be broken.
 Our paths are all different, but one single thing that can make a difference in each person’s financial future is the art of waiting.

 Waiting to Purchase

 According to the Federal Reserve the average interest rate for loans on furniture is 10.31%.
-This means that a loan of $5,000 for furniture paid off in two years results in over $8,000 worth of interest paid.
-That means that the consumer would have paid a total of $13,000 for that furniture!
+This means that a loan of $5,000 for furniture paid off in two years results in over $800 extra in interest payments.
+That means that the consumer would have paid a total of $5,834 for that furniture.

 Loans make the poor poorer.
-I understand that sometimes debt is necessary.
-It is extremely difficult to change this spiral.
+Sometimes debt is necessary and it can be extremely difficult to change this spiral.
 It is okay to ask for help from others to organize your finances.
-In fact, it is extremely helpful to join online or in person (after the quarantine is over) groups who desire to also get out of debt.
+It can also help to join online or in person groups who desire to also get out of debt.
+They can help keep the motivation going.

 Getting out of debt reduces fear (real fear, not just imagined).
 It is a huge relief knowing that you can go without work for a short time and not lose everything you have or be taken to collections.
-In calmer times it also lets you say goodbye to a boss who does not have your back.
+In calmer times it also lets an employee say goodbye to a boss who is a jerk.

 Most Important Activity